About Me

 Brian Benham

 People often ask me how I got started in woodworking; I think it has a lot to do with the environment I grew up in.
 As a kid, I lived in the perfect neighborhood to learn about woodworking.
 On the corner was Jeff, a custom cabinetmaker.
-Next-door was Mark who built beautiful clocks and anything else he could think of out of wood, and of course my father, a carpenter by trade.
-Each of them converted their garages or built shops in their backyards and worked form home, so I was never far from the woodworking action.
-They frequently got together to talk shop and jokingly called themselves the “Neighborhood Inc.” It was always a learning experience on multiple levels when they got together to talk shop, and I always learned a lot from them.
+Next door was Mark, who built beautiful clocks and anything else he could think of out of wood, and of course, my father, a carpenter by trade.
+They converted their garages or built shops in their backyards and worked from home, so I was never far from the woodworking action.
+They frequently went to talk shops and jokingly called themselves the “Neighborhood Inc.” It was always a learning experience on multiple levels when they got together to talk shop, and I always learned a lot from them.
 Much of my woodworking skillset and business sense came from my father, who instilled in me the philosophy that if you are not going to do something right and to the best of your ability, you should not do it at all.

-As I grew older, my skillset developed and I started to pay attention to furniture design and study how things where constructed.
-Through this, I grew to admire the great furniture designers such as Green & Green, and Stickley, and as a result, I have become very familiar with the Shaker and Craftsmen style of furniture building.
-Now that I have developed my woodworking skills to where I am able to build my visions, it has really opened up my creativity to being able to design and build new ideas and develop my own style.
+As I grew older, my skillset developed, and I started to pay attention to furniture design and study how things were constructed.
+Through this, I grew to admire the great furniture designers such as Greene & Greene, and Stickley, and as a result, I have become very familiar with the Shaker and Craftsmen style of furniture building.
+Now that I have developed my woodworking skills to where I am able to build my visions, it has really opened up my creativity to be able to design and build new ideas and develop my own style.

 Originally posted on my business website.
-You can find more about me and my custom furniture
+You can find out more about me and my custom furniture.